Mpho Tutu van Furth: Marriage and controversy

 In 2015, Tutu married Marceline van Furth, a Dutch professor of medicine, and moved to Amstelveen in the Netherlands.
 Shortly after the marriage, the Diocese of Saldanha Bay withdrew her license as a priest.
 Both of her parents were supportive of her marriage.
-According to the BBC, the Anglican Church of South Africa is looking at new guidelines for members who enter same-sex unions, but it is "not clear whether there will be any change when it comes to same-sex marriages of church clerics".
+In 2016 the BBC reported that the Anglican Church of South Africa is looking at new guidelines for members who enter same-sex unions, but it is "not clear whether there will be any change when it comes to same-sex marriages of church clerics".
+As of 2023, the Church Synod still will not bless same-sex unions.

 In regards to her marriage, Tutu van Furth said, "I had the extreme good fortune of growing up in a household with parents who were very clear about their faith and very clear about full inclusion of all people ... regardless of gender and gender identity and regardless of sexual orientation."
 Her father said in 2013 that he would never "worship a God who is homophobic" and both of them have been active in calls for LGBT equality.
 Desmond Tutu stated that he was "as passionate about [the campaign against homophobia] as I ever was about apartheid".

-She had previously been married to Joseph Burris, with whom she had two children.

 In September 2022, the Church of England's Diocese of Hereford refused a request to allow her to conduct a funeral in the diocese, that of her godfather and her father's friend the anti-apartheid campaigner Martin Kenyon, because she is married to a woman (the Church of England does not allow its clergy to marry the same sex).
 Former Bishop of Liverpool Paul Bayes criticised the decision and said: "We urgently need to make space for conscience, space for pastoral care, and space for love".